pantheon-systems/documentation/source/content/pantheon-workflow.md

 By design, code changes via SFTP are prevented in Test and Live.
 All code changes should be done in Dev.
 There are two ways to update code in Test or Live:

-1. **Use the Workflow** (Recommended): Deploy code from Dev to Test to Live via the Site Dashboard or Terminus as outlined above.
+1. **Use the Workflow** (Recommended): Deploy code from Dev to Test to Live via the Site Dashboard or Terminus as outlined above, beginning in the [Combine Code from Dev and Content from Live in Test](#combine-code-from-dev-and-content-from-live-in-test) section.

 2. **Hotfixes**: Hotfixes is not a best practice and should be the exception, not the norm.
 Pushing a [hotfix via Git tags](/hotfixes) is the only way to push code changes directly to Live without deploying through Dev and Test.